gruelbox/orko-wiki/Roadmap.md

 **Features:**

+- Added Docker support.
+Docker Hub releases and instructions are on the way...

 **Bug fixes:**

 - #374 - [kucoin] Fix error fetching trade history and open orders due to new API limits